30 Aug Test and Tag – A Comprehensive Guide

 Which types of equipment are tested and tagged?

-In simpler terms, any portable electronic device with a voltage below 50V and a removable plug is subject to inspection, testing, and tagging.
+Any portable electronic device with a removable plug is subject to inspection, testing, and tagging.
 This can include extension cords or harnesses within the workplace or industry, as long as they are within 2.5m in height.

-For testing and tagging purposes, the following items are necessary:
+For testing and tagging purposes, the following items are examples of what might need to be tested & tagged in an office environment:

 - Laptop Computers